 4. AI: Coordination Remains an Open Question

 That tension is visible in the delegation itself.
-Nvidia, Micron, and Qualcomm—chipmakers whose access to Chinese markets has been directly constrained by those export controls—are among the senior executives expected to join events alongside Trump in Beijing, while White House AI and technology policy chief Michael Kratsios is also traveling with the delegation.
+Nvidia, Micron, and Qualcomm—chipmakers whose access to Chinese markets has been directly constrained by those export controls—are among the senior executives joining Trump in Beijing, while White House AI and technology policy chief Michael Kratsios also traveled with the delegation.
 (We wrote about Kratsios and the White House’s AI Action Plan last year.)

 Dive deeper: